jeswincyriac/Malayalam_To_English_Transliteration/README.md

 * A copy of the [CRF++ tool](https://taku910.github.io/crfpp/) is provided along this repository.
 For installation and other details refer [here](https://taku910.github.io/crfpp/#install)
 ### Running the tool
 * run testing/program.py and input a word in Malayalam script to get its English transliteration as output.
-* If you want to
+* If you want to  train the model yourself

 This transliteration project was done as part of the one month Natural Language Processing internship at ICFOSS(International Center for Free and Open Source Software)